Chaitanya-43150/mini-calender/README.md

 # mini-calender
-A simple nini calender web application built using HTML,CSS and JavaScript
+A simple mini calender web application built using HTML,CSS and JavaScript